easystats/insight/paper/paper.md

 ## Definition of Model Components

 The functions from *insight* address different components of a model, however, due to conceptional overlap, there might be confusion about the specific "targets" of each function.
-Here is a short explanation how *insight* defines components of regression models (for detailed examples, we point to the [accompanying website](https://easystats.github.io/insight/articles/insight.html)):
+We now provide a short explanation how *insight* defines components of regression models (see Figures 2 and 3).
+For detailed examples, we point to the [accompanying website](https://easystats.github.io/insight/articles/insight.html).

 * **data**: the dataset used to fit the model
 * **response**: the outcome or response variable (dependent variable) of a regression model